Crappie Fishing with a Bobber and a Jig

 How to Bobber Jig for Crappie

-- Bobber jigging is a simple presentation for many different scenarios.
+- Bobber jigging for crappie is a simple presentation for many different scenarios.

 - The bobber jig rig is a simple bobber attached to the line above your jig.